 Attract Hummingbirds, butterflies, and bees who all love coneflowers—and we can’t blame them.
 These colorful wildflowers light up the landscape with their daisy-like blooms that keep pollinators flying by all season long.
 Your summer garden isn’t complete without them!
-Below are some of our favorite varieties: Ruby Star, Tomato Soup, Kim’s Knee High, and Sombrero® Adobe Orange.
+Below are pictures of some of our favorite varieties like the Hot Papaya and Tiki Torch Coneflower.

 2. Hemerocallis (Daylily)

 Did you know there are tens of thousands of daylily varieties out there?
 These plants were first brought to North America by the early European immigrants and had become naturalized by the early 1800s.
 Over two-hundred years later and you can still spot these glamorous perennials in home garden beds all over the United States.

 Here are some of our favorite daylilies to use in the garden to attract hummingbirds:

 These cheery perennials are a welcomed sight in any garden, and they really stand out in borders.
 Hummingbirds just can’t resist these beauties!

 Catmint is a necessity in any butterfly garden—and hummingbirds love it, too!
 In late spring, this voracious perennial starts putting out tons of lovely purple-blue blooms, and they’ll last all summer long.

 4. Baptisia Australis (Blue Wild Indigo)

 Blue Wild Indigo is a hummingbird magnet!
 It’s also a real people-pleaser, with neat stalks of fragrant purple flowers that are perfect for cutting.
 And with how many flowers it pushes out during late spring and summer, both you and the hummingbirds will have plenty to enjoy!